It’s possible. But you can take steps to keep yourself (and those around you) healthy this flu season.

 The flu and COVID-19 are both contagious respiratory illnesses, but they’re caused by different viruses.
 “Both illnesses spread from person to person, mainly through close contact with an infected person and droplets traveling through the air when an infected person talks, coughs or sneezes,” says Dr. Martin.

-“It’s going to be difficult to distinguish between the two illnesses,” says Dr. Martin.
-“The best way to know if you have COVID-19 or the flu is by getting tested.”
+“It’s difficult to distinguish between the two illnesses,” says Dr. Martin.
+“The best way to know if you have COVID-19 or the flu is to get tested.”

 The flu and COVID-19 can result in severe illness, especially for older adults, people with underlying medical conditions and pregnant women.
 However, young children are at a higher risk of severe complications from the flu than they are from COVID-19.

 “While rare, some children who become infected with COVID-19 may develop multisystem inflammatory syndrome in children (MIS-C), which can be serious,” adds Dr. Martin.

 How can I protect myself from the flu and COVID-19?